I recently realized that I had explored most of the Appalachian Mountains through many hikes and drives. Let me share…

 2) Cabot Trail.

 Trails are all around this spot and remember, the trail itself is really one long scenic road.
 You have coastal and mountain hikes that are worth seeing while you are on this path.
-I have listed a few places, with awesome waterfalls and scenic views here.
+I have listed a few places, with awesome waterfalls and scenic views here where I explain my visit to the Cabot Trail.

 3) Bay of Fundy.